Internet on board

 On board internet connectivity can also help to entertain children and family when undertaking long passages.
 The ability to stream their favourite movies or TV shows through numerous entertainment platforms can make those long journeys that little more entertaining.

-4G Connect and 4G Xtream have a WAN and LAN port so you can connect the WL510’s Ethernet cable to the 4G Connect/ 4G Xtream modem.
-This allows the 4G Connect/4G Xtream built-in WiFi router to share an internet connectivity from both LTE (4G) and WiFi hotspot.
+A long range WiFi antenna can be connected to the 4G Xtream or 5G Xtream.
+This allows the 4G/5G Xtream built-in WiFi router to share an internet connectivity from both LTE (4G) and WiFi hotspot.

 All our marine WiFi extender antennas to get internet on board.